In 2013 SKIP worked throughout the year with three local public schools:

 - In our evaluations we found that 29% of the primary school children improved their scores between the beginning and end of the year.

 - For the SKIP students in Secondary School that we teach in the Community Centre, 20% had improved their scores.
-(Note - we would expect these scores to be higher and have reviewed our testing procedures for 2014)

 SKIP's English teaching programme provides lessons not only to the 300 children enrolled in our programme but also to over 700 other children who attend public schools in the local area.
 Teaching in the public schools enables us to not only provide a head start to children who will study English in Secondary school as a required subject, but also to provide solid support for SKIP within the local community.